Emergent Polar Metal Phase in a Van der Waals Mott Magnet: Acknowledgments

-\textbf{Funding Information} This project has received funding from the U.K. Department of Science, Innovation and Technologies (DSIT), Grants No.G115693, to support collaboration between the Cavendish Laboratory and the Navoi State University of Mining and Technologies.
+{\bf Funding} This project has received funding from the U.K. Department of Science, Innovation and Technologies (DSIT), Grants No.G115693, to support collaboration between the Cavendish Laboratory and the Navoi State University of Mining and Technologies.
 SD acknowledges Cambridge Trust, WP Napier PhD Studentship, Cambridge Philosophical Society Research Studentships for pursuing doctoral study and the ILL Theory group support for continuing the work.
+This work was supported by a UKRI Future Leaders Fellowship (MJC), Grant No. MR/Y016602/1.
+This work was performed in part at the Aspen Center for Physics, which is supported by US National Science Foundation grant PHY-2210452.
 The work at SNU (CK, JGP) is funded by the Leading Researcher Program of the National Research Foundation of Korea (Grant No. 2020R1A3B2079375).
-PTY, BSW and JGC are supported by the National Key Research and Development Program of China (2023YFA1406100, 2023YFA1607400), National Natural Science Foundation of China (12025408, 11921004, U23A6003, 12474055, 12404067) and the outstanding member of Youth Promotion Association of CAS (Y2022004). \tred{We also acknowledge the meaningful discussions with Emilio Artacho and Patricia L. Alireza.}
+PTY, BSW and JGC are supported by the National Key Research and Development Program of China (2023YFA1406100, 2023YFA1607400), National Natural Science Foundation of China (12025408, 11921004, U23A6003, 12474055, 12404067) and the outstanding member of Youth Promotion Association of CAS (Y2022004).

-\textbf{Facility Time} The synchrotron X-ray experiments were carried out with the support of the Diamond Light Source through the approved beamtime proposals CY31687-1 on I19-2 and CY31687-2 on I15.
-The neutron scattering experiment was performed with the support of the Institut Laue-Langevin, Grenoble, France through the approval of beamtime for proposal 5-31-2847 (DOI: 10.5291/ILL-DATA.5-31-2847)~\cite{2021_ILL_FePSe3MagExp_DOI}.
+{\bf Facility Time, Data and Materials availability} The synchrotron X-ray experiments were carried out with the support of the Diamond Light Source through the approved beamtime proposals CY31687-1 on I19-2 and CY31687-2 on I15.
+The neutron scattering experiment was performed with the support of the Institut Laue-Langevin, Grenoble, France through the approval of beamtime for proposal 5-31-2847 (DOI:10.5291/ILL-DATA.5-31-2847)~\cite{2021_ILL_FePSe3MagExp_DOI}.
 The resistivity measurements were conducted at the Cubic Anvil Cell Station of the Synergetic Extreme Condition User Facility (SECUF).
+Original data is available upon request.